pickecat/kao_triton/README.md

 ## keygen_v1.py

 Pure Triton version.
-Doesn't working due to some imperfections of the framework.
+Doesn't working due to some imperfections of the Triton framework.

 ## keygen_v2.py